“The money's in the list,” right?

-But getting the visitor to click the sign up button can be a challenge.
+But getting visitors to sign up can be challenging.

 1. ClickFunnels